 In collaboration with the NMSU Police department, student Public Safety Aides (trained security officers) patrol all housing areas, Corbett Center Student Union (CCSU), and adjacent parking lots on Wednesdays, Thursdays, Fridays, and Saturdays from 10 pm to 3 am.
-Housing and Residential Life and CCSU initiated this safety program in late 2015, and are paying for it to reduce the number of issues, including false fire alarm pulls, which were happening late at night and in the early parts of the morning.
+Housing and Residential Life and CCSU initiated this safety program in late 2015, and are paying for it to reduce the number of issues, including false fire alarm pulls.
 This has helped to significantly reduce problems, and has helped assist students who had health emergencies during this time period.
 Overall, the program has been a terrific initiative to benefit student health, safety, and security.